EQ-bench/EQ-Bench/README.md

       - `lora_path` (optional): Path to local lora adapter
       - `quantization`: Using bitsandbytes package (8bit, 4bit, None)
       - `n_iterations`: Number of benchmark iterations (final score will be an average)
-      - `inference_engine`: Set this to transformers, openai or ooba.
+      - `inference_engine`: Set this to transformers, openai, ooba or llama.cpp.
       - `ooba_params` (optional): Any additional ooba params for loading this model (overrides the global setting above)
       - `downloader_filters` (optional): Specify --include or --exclude patterns (using same syntax as huggingface-cli download)